Lord Henry Wotton Dorian Gray

 Introduction: The Architect of Dorian's Soul

 Lord Henry Wotton is presented as a sophisticated and intellectually stimulating man, a connoisseur of pleasure and a master of witty conversation.
 His charm and charisma are undeniable, and he wields his intellect as a weapon, subtly manipulating those around him, especially the impressionable Dorian Gray.
-He isn't inherently evil; rather, he is a proponent of a philosophy that prioritizes aesthetic experience and self-indulgence above all else.
+Worth adding: he isn't inherently evil; rather, he is a proponent of a philosophy that prioritizes aesthetic experience and self-indulgence above all else.
 His influence on Dorian is not forceful but insidious, planting the seeds of hedonism that blossom into a destructive obsession.
 This makes him a compelling character—a complex blend of wit, cynicism, and a certain detached cruelty that ultimately drives the novel's tragic trajectory.
 Understanding Lord Henry is key to understanding the novel's central themes of beauty, morality, and the corrupting influence of unchecked desire.

 The Seduction of Hedonism: Lord Henry's Philosophy